 2) Derby Theatre & Royal Derby School for deaf

 3) Cast Doncaster & The Point Deaf Youth Group,

 password to watch video watching

-In 2018 his Arts Council England funded R & D, “Sign Criminal“ had great appeal to Deaf children & young Deaf people.
+In 2018 Sign Criminal had great appeal to Deaf children & young Deaf people.
 Billy blended sign language, Tutting (finger dancing), & Hip Hop street dance.
 He was mentored by Nathan Marsh, to strengthen Billy’s choreography.
-Billy collaborated with his Deaf dance crew Ariel Fung from Hong Kong and Chris Fonseca from London to devise a new style of Hip Hop that tells stories about the impact of communication difficulties at home by young Deaf people and about the joy of been together and sharing a visual language.
+Billy’s collaborated with his Deaf dance crew Ariel Fung from Hong Kong and Chris Fonseca from London to devise a new style of Hip Hop that tells stories about the impact of communication difficulties at home or young Deaf people and about the joy of been together and sharing a visual language.
 Rob Punton, Disability poet and consultant said, “I don’t know sign language but I understood every moment of the performance.
 It was powerful and emotional.”
 Deaf peer Rinkoo Barpaga says, “Mix of storytelling and dancing are really interesting, I could see the audiences really enjoy it.
-This is a new generation of Deaf people who were interested in music” Sonny Nwachukwu, Trainee Producer Unlimited says, “I truly believe that the dance show appealed to young Deaf people, I looked around and saw the smiles, the interest and the eagerness from everyone but especially the youngen’s.
+This is a new generations of Deaf people who were interested in music” Sonny Nwachukwu, Trainee Producer Unlimited says, “I truly believe that the dance show appealed to young Deaf people, I looked around and saw the smiles, the interest and the eagerness from everyone but especially the youngen’s.
 It actually got me really emotional at one stage as I saw the inspiration.”

 Billy Read Biography